Cryru/Emotion/README.md

     	- Optionally the font can also be rasterized using StbTrueTypeSharp.
   - "WAV" files for audio.
 - Asset loading and managements
- - Load assets from different sources, and manage their lifecycle.
 - Layer-based audio system with playlists and a custom resampler.
-- Rendering
-  - Camera system.
+- Camera system, and a model matrix stack.
-  - Drawing of things like lines, rectangles, triangles, and circles.
-	- These are all drawn as triangles, no GL_LINES here, monsieur!
+- Draw order independent texture alpha testing and blending.
+You'll still need to order semi-transparent objects.
 - Super fast rendering of many objects at once (less draw calls) through the magic of mapping buffers, batching, and streaming.
-  - Draw order independent texture alpha testing and blending.
-(Mostly, you'll still need to order semi-transparent objects.
-The included feature is achieved by discarding invisible fragments.)
-  - Model matrix stack.
+- Unsynchronized rendering.
+- Easy drawing of vertices, and 2D primitives like lines, rectangles, triangles, and circles.
 - Spritesheet based animation in either a grid or freeform format.
-  - Text.
-    - Includes advanced font drawing with control over each individual glyph.
+  - The animation editor allows you to easily detect frames in a spritesheet and name animations.
+- Custom text rendering with atlases created at runtime.
-    - Extensible Richtext class featuring auto wrapping, alignment, markup, and more.
+  - Extensible Richtext and TextLayouter classes allowing control over each glyph, and featuring auto wrapping, alignment, markup, and more.
-  - Cache draw commands to re-execute them faster.
 - Different types of scaling, with pixel art in mind, allowing your game to look good on all resolutions.
-  - Framebuffer (RenderTarget) stack, allows for easy management.
+- Framebuffer (RenderTarget) stack allowing for easy rendering to textures and side buffers.
 - Shader Pipeline
   - Try multiple preprocessors to increase the compatibility of your shader.
   - Specify fallbacks!
-  - Predefined uniforms based on ShaderToy allow for cool effects.
+  - Predefined uniforms based on ShaderToy allow for easily making cool effects.
-- An implementation of A*
-  - With the ability to add a custom heuristics function, and perform other customizations.
+- An implementation of A*, with the ability to add a custom heuristics function, and perform other customizations.
-- Logging.
+- QuadTree Implementation
+- Logging, easily extendible and modifiable.
   - Runs on another thread as not to interrupt your game.
   - Remote logging to PaperTrail and other services which support the protocol.
-  - Easily create your own logger!
 - Framerate independent timing with a semi-fixed step.
+Automatically switches to a faster mode and slower mode depending on runtime performance.
-- Easy tilemap drawing and handling.
+- Easy tilemap drawing and handling, including layer opacity, multiple tilesets, animated tiles, and more
   - Integration with the "Tiled" application.
-  - Includes layer opacity, multiple tilesets, animated tiles, and more.
-- QuadTree Implementation
-- A lot of configurable options.
 - ImGui Integration through a plugin.

-- Execute C# files as scripts in runtime!
-- Lots of math helper functions.
+and many more!

 ## Building and Using